sigmie/docs.sigmie.com/src/pages/docs/indices.md

 If you aren't a technical user, think of an index like a magic box, where you put different stuff inside without worrying if the stuff fits into the box.

-Typically you save the same types of documents into the same Index.
+Typically you save the same types of Documents into the same Index.

 For example, if you
 have an online shop, you would save all your products in one Index.

-**But** if your online shop contains products in different languages, then you create an Index per language.
+But if your online shop contains products in different languages, then you create an Index per language.

 This allows you to make different search configurations for each Index.

-A new Index comes with some default configurations.
-But the real power comes when you make the Index configurations match the documents it contains.
+New Indices come with some default settings, but the real power comes when you make the Index settings match the Documents it contains.

 What you configure influences the analysis process.